(BSc) Bachelor of Science

 Admission criteria

-Access to HE Diploma: 15 level 3 credits at Distinction and 30 level 3 credits at Merit, only in conjunction with A-level Mathematics.
+- QAA-approved Access to HE Diploma: 6 level 3 credits at Distinction and 39 level 3 credits at Merit, depending on subject studied - advice on acceptability can be provided, email Undergraduate Admissions.
+The Access to HE Diploma is only acceptable in conjunction with A-level Mathematics

 IELTS (International English Language Testing System) code